iechor/docs/content/storage/storagedriver/device-mapper-driver.md

     <...>
     ```

-    If Docker is configured correctly, the `Data file` and `Metadata file` is
+    If iEchor is configured correctly, the `Data file` and `Metadata file` is
-    blank, and the pool name is `docker-thinpool`.
+    blank, and the pool name is `iechor-thinpool`.

 16. After you have verified that the configuration is correct, you can remove the
-    `/var/lib/docker.bk` directory which contains the previous configuration.
+    `/var/lib/iechor.bk` directory which contains the previous configuration.

     ```console
-    $ sudo rm -rf /var/lib/docker.bk
+    $ sudo rm -rf /var/lib/iechor.bk
     ```

 ## Manage devicemapper